denten-books/plain-text/0-intro.md

 device.

-The word processor, the operating system, and the electronic book are some of the sites that stage the encounter between literary theory and practice today.
+The word processor, the operating system, and the electronic book are some of the sites that frame the encounter between literary theory and practice today.
 In *Plain Text* I introduce a method of computational poetics, which is a form of textual analysis strongly influenced by materialist critique.
 Where "distant reading" and cultural analytics perceive patterns across large-scale